frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.patient
 - Type: `table` · Rows: `22` · Size: `64.00 KB`

-> This table serves as a master patient index, storing the core demographic, contact, and insurance information for each individual within a healthcare system.
-It acts as the central source of truth for patient identity.

-This table is the primary reference for patient information, linking a unique patient to all of their related medical activities, such as the specific visits or treatments detailed in the `encounter` table.
+> This table serves as a master record for storing core demographic, contact, and insurance information for individuals within a healthcare system.
+It functions as the central source of truth for identifying and managing patient data across the application.
+This table is the primary reference for patient identity, linking to other tables like `encounter` to associate each patient with their specific medical visits or interactions.
+The inclusion of an `insurance_id` points to its use in billing and administrative workflows, while indexes on `last_name` and `date_of_birth` suggest these fields are critical for frequent patient lookups.

-The structure supports key administrative and clinical functions, enabling staff to quickly find and verify patient records by name or date of birth for scheduling, treatment, and billing purposes.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |